sreeram2022/life/content/post/server/index.md

     - Tech
 tags:
     - linux
-weight: -1 # You can add weight to some posts to override the default sorting (date descending)
+weight: 1 # You can add weight to some posts to override the default sorting (date descending)
 ---
 # Ubuntu Server on an Old Lenovo Laptop

 **Ubuntu Server** is a specialized version of the Ubuntu operating system, tailored for servers and data centers.
 Unlike its desktop counterpart, it doesn't have a GUI by default, making it lightweight and ideal for server tasks.

-Recently, I installed Ubuntu Server on my old Lenovo laptop.
+Recently, I installed Ubuntu Server on my old LenovoG575 laptop.

 ## Setup Process